nuveo/cv-test/README.md

 Also, we expect that the candidate can explain the procedure and strategy adopted by using a lot of commentaries or even a separated README file.
 This description part is very important to facilitates our understanding of your solution!
 Remember that the first technical contact with the candidate is by these coding tests.
 Even though we reinforces the importance of the documentation and code explanation, we are very flexible to allow the freedom to choose what will be the type of communication (e.g. README files, code commentaries, etc).

 Another good tip to follow is the general concept of software engineering that is also evaluated in this test.
-It is expected that the candidate has a solid knowledge of topics such as Test-Driven Development (TDD), i.e. clean code paradigms in general.
+It is expected that the candidate has a solid knowledge of topics such as Test-Driven Development (TDD), and clean code paradigms in general.
 In summary, it is a good idea to pay attention to both artificial inteligence and software engineers skills.

 After all the analysis and coding being done, create a pull request (PR) in this repository.